lsst-tstn/tstn-017/index.rst

 #.
 All configuration files shall have a header metadata fields explaining that they are loading basic values from ``_init.yaml``, as shown in the :download:`example configuration file <_static/ATSpectrograph_example_config.yaml>` mentioned above.

+..
+[2] A schema must be constant; it cannot change as a result of setting configuration values.
+       A variable schema makes it impossible to specify a full set of default values in the _init.yaml and _<site>.yaml files.
+       Consider ATDomeTrajectory: it supports selecting a following algorithm, and each algorithm can have different configuration parameters.
+       In order to keep the schema constant, the schema includes configuration parameters for all following algorithms, rather than changing the schema based on which following algorithm is selected.

 Required Unit and Continuous Integration (CI) Testing
 -----------------------------------------------------